Gemini (2002 film): Themes and influences

 The characters of Gemini and Teja were modelled on "Vellai" Ravi and Chera respectively—Tamil-Burma repatriates who settled in Bhaktavatsalam colony (B.V.
 Colony) in Vyasarpadi, North Madras.
 They were members of rival gangs headed by Benjamin and Subbhaiah respectively.
 Their rivalry began when Benjamin, a DYFI member, questioned the illegal activities of Subbhaiah who, apart from running a plastics and iron ore business, held kangaroo courts.
 When their feud developed into a Christian-Hindu conflict, they recruited jobless men and formed gangs to wage wars against each other.
 While Subbhaih's nephew Chera became his right-hand man, "Vellai" Ravi became Benjamin's aide.
 Benjamin and Ravi's gang killed Subbaiah in 1991.
 A year later, Chera's gang retaliated by killing Benjamin with the help of another gang member, Asaithambi.
 Another gangster, Kabilan, joined Chera's gang and they killed more than fourteen people to avenge Subbaiah's murder.
 One of the murders took place inside the Egmore court in early 2000 when Chera's gang killed Ravi's aide Vijayakumar, leading to a police crackdown on the gangsters.
 Fearing an encounter, both "Vellai" Ravi and Chera decided to give up their lives of crime and reform.
 The then-DCP of Flower Bazaar, Shakeel Akhter, held the "transition ceremony" in February 2001.
 "Vellai" Ravi and Chera were re-arrested under Goondas Act during the film's pre-production.

 When asked about his fascination for "rowdy themes", Saran said:

 The characters of DGP Singaperumal and "Chintai" Jeeva were based on Shakeel Akhter and Vijayakumar respectively.
-Since the criminals were re-arrested after being given a chance, the initial script had Singaperumal turning villainous during the climax.
-When Saran felt that the audience would not be kind to him and that it would damage the film, he added another corrupt police officer to do the job while maintaining Singaperumal as a "very strong, good police officer".